cseanburns/electronic_resource_mgmt/lectures/02-desperately-seeking-erm-librarian.md

 to what you know now about electronic resources as well as in relation to the kinds of advertisements you've seen since whenever you started paying attention to them.
-By the time this lecture is released you may have seen some job ads sent out on the [SERIALST][3] mailing list that I've asked you to subscribe to this semester (and as mentioned above, in case none have been forwarded while you've been subscribed, I'll share some that I've seen).
+By the time this lecture is released you may have seen some job ads sent out on the [SERIALST][SERIALST] mailing list that I've asked you to subscribe to this semester (and as mentioned above, in case none have been forwarded while you've been subscribed, I'll share some that I've seen).
 Some of you may be graduating soon and are looking for employment.
 If so, feel free to comment on